rayheberer/SC2Agents/results/DQNMoveOnly/README.md

 ## Training Notes/Caveats
 * The Experience Replay buffer does not persist over multiple runs, and is repopulated from scratch each time.
 * The target network is updated at the beginning of each new run, even when restoring the online network from a checkpoint.
-* Tensorboard summaries are written at the beginning of each episode, for the previous episode.
-The last episode of a run is not summarized.
-* As with summaries, network weights for the last episode of a run are not saved.